 Organized by Vanessa Davidson, Curator of Latin American Art, Blanton Museum of Art; and Carter E. Foster, Deputy Director for Curatorial Affairs, Blanton Museum of Art

-Beatriz Gonzalez, Apuntes para la historia extensa, continuación [Notes for an Extensive History, Continuation], 1968, oil on canvas, 39 1/2 x 47 1/4 in.
-(100 x 120 cm), Blanton Museum of Art at the University of Texas at Austin, Gift of Judy and Charles W. Tate, 2016.104. © Beatriz González
+Beatriz González, Apuntes para la historia extensa, continuación [Notes for an Extensive History, Continuation], 1968, oil on canvas, 39 1/2 x 47 1/4 in.
+(100 x 120 cm), Blanton Museum of Art at The University of Texas at Austin, Gift of Judy and Charles W. Tate, 2016.104. © Beatriz González